Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. HILLARY KIPLANGAT BETT

 • February 2009- January 2012: Research Associate, Humboldt Universität zu Berlin, Germany.

-• 2004 –January 2009: Part-time Lecturer in Department of Agricultural Economics and Business Management, Egerton University, Egerton, Kenya
+• 2004 –January 2009: Part-time Lecturer in the Department of Agricultural Economics and Business Management, Egerton University, Egerton, Kenya

 • 2001: Supervisor - Unilever Tea, Chagaik Estate, Kericho, Kenya